 A – Even though the item has passed, you can fill up the Absentee Bid Form and we will contact you via email within 24 hours.

 A – The buyer’s premium is a 20% premium paid by the Buyer, on the pre-tax total of all invoices.
 This amount goes to the Auction House.
 For example an item sold for $100.00 with a 20% Buyer’s Premium will cost the purchaser $120.00 plus any applicable sales tax or VAT.
 Since many of our unique pieces come from government agencies, courts and other official entities, the buyers premium is fixed by the seller at the time of consignment to Bid Global International Auctioneers.

 Q – How do I pay for my purchases?

 A – We accept Visa, Mastercard, and American Express.
 Once payment has been made in full, jewelry can be removed from the auction venue.
 For online auctions, we generally have a substantial deposit made via credit card and the remainder is then sent via wire transfer.
-Please read our Payment And Bidder Agreement.
+Please read our Terms and Conditions.

 Q – What are the estimates you show and who assesses the values?